1. The name of the Company (hereinafter called ‘the Association’) is British Association for Counselling and Psychotherapy.

 Notice of General Meetings

 4A.
 An Annual General Meeting or a General Meeting shall be called by at least fourteen Clear Days’ notice in Writing including by website in accordance with Article 58.
-The notice shall specify the place, the day, and the hour of meeting and the general nature of that business and shall be given, in manner hereinafter mentioned or in such other manner, if any, as may be prescribed by the Association in General Meeting, to such persons as are, under the Articles of the Association, entitled to receive such notices from the Association.
+The notice shall specify the place (unless it is an electronic only general meeting), the day, and the hour of meeting and the general nature of that business and shall be given, in manner hereinafter mentioned or in such other manner, if any, as may be prescribed by the Association in General Meeting, to such persons as are, under the Articles of the Association, entitled to receive such notices from the Association.
 A meeting may be held on shorter notice if it is agreed by not less than 90 per cent. of the members entitled to vote at it.

 5A.
 The accidental omission to give notice of a meeting to, or the non-receipt of notice of a meeting by, any person entitled to receive notice shall not invalidate the proceedings at that meeting.

 6A.
 No business shall be transacted at any General Meeting unless a quorum of members is present at the time when the meeting proceeds to business: members present in person or by proxy entitled to cast fifty votes between them shall be a quorum.
 If within half an hour from the time appointed for the meeting a quorum is not present, the meeting, if convened upon the requisition of members, shall be dissolved; in any other case it shall be adjourned to the same day in the next week, at the same time and place, or to such other day and at such other time and place as the Board of Governors may determine.
 If an electronic meeting is held or members are given the option to access a meeting electronically, a person shall also be considered present if they have electronically accessed the meeting, are able to hear the chair of the meeting speak and have the ability to vote on any resolutions at the meeting.